HerbCaudill/react-redux-worker/README.md

 const store = createStore(reducer) // if you have initial state and/or middleware you can add them here as well
 ```

-Then create a proxy store:
+Then create a proxy store

 ```
-import { expose, createProxyStore } from 'react-redux-worker'
+import { expose, createProxyStore } from 'react-redux-worker' const proxyStore = createProxyStore(store)

 ## Prior art